The Homosexual Was Invented in 1869

 The shame, if he felt it, attached to conduct.
 To risk.
 To the possibility of exposure.
 Not to being fundamentally wrong.
 You cannot be ashamed of what you are if “what you are” isn’t a category anyone has invented yet.

-This is why I keep insisting the stories available to these men were different.
+I must keep insisting the stories available to these men were different.
 The drama isn’t “who am I?”
 It’s “how do I live?”
-It’s not self-discovery.
-It’s navigation.
-Strategy.
-Discretion.
+Rather than a self-discovery, it’s having discretion.
 Love finding its way through a landscape of danger—not a soul at war with itself.

 1869—The Invention of the Homosexual